Last Updated on August 15, 2022 by Joshua Isibor

-Narcissists may appear like they have self-confidence, the truth is most individuals with NPD really have low self-esteem.“They need a little appreciation and if they don’t get it, they will seek for it.
+Narcissists may appear like they have self-confidence, but the truth is most individuals with NPD really have low self-esteem.
+“They need a little appreciation and if they don’t get it, they will seek for it.

 They always rely on people’s validation even if they tend not to show it.
 People’s compliment means a lot to them and will always desire compliment to feel adored because of their low self-esteem.

-“The major difference between persons who are confident and those with NPD is that narcissists need people to adorn and adore them and hype themselves up only by bringing people down.
+“The major difference between confident persons and those with NPD is that narcissists need people to adorn and adore them and hype themselves up only by bringing people down.
 Two things people with high self-confidence or self-esteem never do.